JohnDeved/REPO_Shop_Items_in_Level/README.md

 4. If the configuration file is still not generated, verify the mod version and update if necessary.

 ## 📝 Version History
+- **1.7.15**: Added extraction point integration - items are now properly processed and saved when brought to extraction points within the level
 - **1.6.15**: Added per-item-type configuration for item selection method (shop price-based or equal chance)
 - **1.5.15**: fixed bug where cart would not show up in the map anymore
 - **1.5.13**: implemented support for drone items